Within Canada, there are several species of wolves that occupy approximately 90 per cent of their historic range.

 Did you know?

-Most experts believe the domestic dog descended from the wolf—the two are genetically identical and are capable of interbreeding.
+Most experts believe the domestic dog descended from the grey wolf — the two are genetically identical and are capable of interbreeding.

 Physical characteristics and behaviour

 The grey wolf is the largest member of the canid family.
 It can appear in a variety of colours, from white to brown to black, but is most often grey.
 The grey wolf has short, soft under-fur that is covered by coarse, outer guarding hairs.
 The under-fur is dense and insulates the wolf against the cold.
 Grey wolves in Canada are about the same size as German shepherds, but they are leaner.
 They also have bigger feet, longer legs and longer, bushier tails.